Comcast beats quarterly revenue estimates fueled by broadband demand

 By Eva Mathews and Helen Coster

-April 29 (Reuters) - Comcast Corp CMCSA.O on Thursday reported quarterly revenue ahead of Wall Street estimates, buoyed by steady demand for its internet and wireless services due to remote work despite pandemic-related weakness in its theme park and film businesses.
+April 29 (Reuters) - Comcast Corp CMCSA.O on Thursday reported quarterly revenue ahead of Wall Street estimates, buoyed by steady demand for its internet and wireless services thanks to remote working, despite pandemic-related weakness in its theme park and film businesses.

-Revenue for the fourth-quarter rose 2.2% from a year earlier to $27.21 billion, beating analysts' estimates of $26.70 billion, according to IBES data from Refinitiv.
+First-quarter revenue rose 2.2% from a year earlier to $27.21 billion, beating analyst estimates of $26.70 billion, according to IBES data from Refinitiv.

-The media company gained 461,000 broadband customers in the quarter, topping analysts' average estimate of 396,000 net additions, according to research firm FactSet.
+The media company gained 461,000 broadband customers in the quarter, topping analyst expectations of 396,000 net additions, according to research firm FactSet.
 It lost 491,000 video customers in the quarter, more than the 418,000 Wall Street expected, according to FactSet.

-Comcast is experiencing an uptick in movie theater and theme park ticket sales as those venues reopen at a limited capacity.
+Comcast is experiencing an upturn in movie theater and theme park ticket sales as those venues reopen with limited capacity.
 The company has also benefited from remote work and e-learning, which have driven demand for broadband and streaming video services.

-Comcast said it had 42 million sign-ups to its Peacock streaming service, which launched in July, up from 33 million last quarter.
-Peacock competes against streaming giants Netflix Inc. NFLX.O and Walt Disney Co's DIS.N Disney+, among other services.
+Comcast said it had 42 million sign-ups to its Peacock streaming service, which launched in July, up from 33 million in the previous quarter.
+Peacock competes against streaming giants Netflix Inc NFLX.O and Walt Disney Co's DIS.N Disney+ among others.

-Media revenue rose 3.2%, buoyed by higher affiliate fees and strength in the company's news business even as ad sales fell during the quarter.
+Media revenue rose 3.2%, buoyed by higher affiliate fees and strength in the company's news business even as advertising sales fell during the quarter.

+The company reported adjusted earnings per share of 76 cents, beating Wall Street estimates of 59 cents, according to IBES data from Refinitiv.

-(Reporting by Eva Mathews in Bengaluru and Helen Coster in New York; Editing by Richard Pullin)
+(Reporting by Eva Mathews in Bengaluru and Helen Coster in New York; Editing by Richard Pullin and David Goodman)

 ((Eva.Mathews@thomsonreuters.com))